splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/5-working-with-multiples/4-activities.md

 For

+TO ADD HERE: Have NPCs die off over time, going close to them resets their duration, have them multiply if they get near each other.

 Your program should:

+- Have a NPCs array with up to 100 NPCs allowed
+- Create a "Spawn NPC" function which spawns an NPC somewhere random on the screen
-- Spawn in 3 NPCs at different places throughout the screen
+- Spawn in 3 NPCs at the beginning of the game
+- Modify your render function to use this new NPCs array
-- Modify movement functionality from last task to all three of the NPCs
+- Modify your movement functionality from last task to all of the NPCs
-- Modify colliion functionality from last task to all three of the NPCs and add:
+- Modify collision functionality from last task to all of the NPCs and add:
-  - NPCs should avoid collisions with each other by turning around and moving in the opposite direction if they enter the "smaller" circle collision test
+  - If two NPCs enter "smaller" collision, then they should create a new NPC somewhere random on the screen
+    - NPCs can only create other new NPCs after a 10 second cooldown after they just created a new NPC